ejfox/website/content/blog/md/things-ive-learned-about-elections.md

 The Center for Civic Design has a [great guide](https://civicdesign.org/fieldguides/designing-usable-ballots/) for designing ballots so they are usable, which [they are often not](https://www.propublica.org/article/disenfranchised-by-bad-design).

 ## Reporting units
 The term “reporting unit” can refer to a boundary division of any size used to aggregate votes in an election.
-This can be a [town](https://en.wikipedia.org/wiki/New_England_town), [parish](https://en.wikipedia.org/wiki/List_of_parishes_in_Louisiana), [precinct](https://www.nytimes.com/interactive/2018/upshot/election-2016-voting-precinct-maps.html), county, or state.
+This can be a [town](https://en.wikipedia.org/wiki/New_England_town), [parish](https://en.wikipedia.org/wiki/List_of_parishes_in_Louisiana), [precinct](https://www.nytimes.com/interactive/2018/upshot/election-2016-voting-precinct-maps.html), county, [county sub-division](https://www.policymap.com/2015/09/county-subdivisions-the-secret-geography/) or state.

 Presidential, senate, and gubernatorial races are organized by county and state.

 House races are organized by house districts.
 The borders of these house districts are [primarily decided by state legislatures](https://ballotpedia.org/State-by-state_redistricting_procedures) but some <small>(AZ, CA, ID, WA)</small> are made by independent commissions.
 [538 did an excellent piece](https://projects.fivethirtyeight.com/redistricting-maps/) on congressional redistricting and gerrymandering.

 ## Election data
 Once a vote is cast, ballots are counted and the counts are delivered to a central location and the numbers are reported in regular intervals (usually).
 That is all handled by state and local governments, often by county and state boards of elections.